Containerpak/cpak/README.md

 ### Container's lifecycle

-cpak uses `rootlesskit` to spawn a new namespace, and then uses `unshare` to enter it and run the cpan `spawn` command.
+cpak uses `rootlesskit` to spawn a new namespace, and then uses `unshare` to enter it and run the cpak `spawn` command.
 This command is responsible for creating the container's filesystem, mounting all the OCI image layers, setting up the pivot_root and finally executing the requested command.